-Bernadette brings to new life this world-famous, unabridged fairy tale by Hans Christian Andersen—immersing the reader in the magical world beneath the sea.
+Bernadette brings to new life this world-famous, unabridged fairy tale—immersing the reader in the magical world beneath the sea.

 Hans Christian Andersen was born on April 2, 1805, in Odense, Denmark.
 A prolific writer, Andersen is best known for his fairy tales, which have been translated into more than 125 languages.
 By the time he died in Copenhagen in 1875, his work was known all over the world.